liferay/lexicon-site/src/pages/docs/patterns/colors.md

 | Red | Error |
 | Grey | Secondary light |

 Each of the color has a variation.
-These colors and its variations are normally used together, one for text color and the second one as a brackground color for the message.
+These colors and its variations are normally used together, one for text color and the second one as a background color for the message.

 ## Changing Lexicon color palette